Which Montreal intersections pose most danger to pedestrians?

-2016 is starting out to be a deadly year for pedestrians in Montreal — four people have been killed already.
+This year is starting out to be a deadly one for pedestrians in Montreal — four people have been killed already.
 That's prompting calls for more security measures in the streets.

 - Ghost shoes mark pedestrian's death at Parc Avenue intersection